SoraMakes/Termux-Desktops/postmarketOS/issues.md

 ## ❌ OS keyring not available (kwallet not running)

+## ⚠️ Cant change locale settings in KDE Plasma UI
+There are no options to change things like date or number format to anything else then english.

+Run `localectl set-locale de_DE` (`localectl get-locales` showed no output, but set-locale still worked)

 ## ⚠️ Camera not working
 Back Camera works (at least with some applications) but has bad quality.
 Front Camera (selfi cam) does not work.